HomeBlogOSHA Hearing Test Requirements: The Complete Compliance Reference for Employers

 Standard Threshold Shift: The Trigger for Required Action

-▶ Bottom line: The STS determination is a two-step process: audiometric measurement by a technician, followed by clinical review and determination by the professional supervisor.
-The supervisor’s determination, not the raw threshold numbers, triggers the notification clock.
+▶ Bottom line: The STS determination requires clinical review by the professional supervisor.
+The supervisor’s determination, not the raw numbers, triggers the notification clock.

 Notification Requirements After an STS